iter-tools/iter-tools/README.md

 Same as groupBy but works on both sync and async iterables.

 ## tee
 It returns 2 or more copies of an iterable.
-In reality they are not copies (it is not possible) they are distinct iterables sharing the original one and caching the values when one of the copy pull a new value from the original iterator.
+In reality they are not copies (it is not possible) they are distinct iterables sharing the original one and caching the values when one of the copy pull a new value from the original iterable.
 ```js
 tee(range(3)); // [iter1, iter2]
 tee(range(3), 4); // [iter1, iter2, iter3, iter4]